coolprobn/prabinpoudel.com.np/src/posts/articles/integrate-pronto-with-gitlab-ci-for-rails-app.md

 excerpt: "There are multiple ways to fix missing top level class documentation comment in Rubocop.
 You can disable it in your whole app with by disabling cop in the whole project, disable it in one class or just add a comment above the class declaration."
 image: ../../images/articles/integrate-pronto-with-gitlab-ci-for-rails-app.webp
 categories: [articles]
-tags: [ruby on rails, rubocop, lint, automated code review]
+tags: [ruby on rails, rubocop, lint, automated code review, gitlab ci]
 toc: true
 featured: false
 comments: true
-last_modified_at: 2022-08-08
+last_modified_at: 2024-03-31
 ---

 At <a href="https://truemark.com.np" target="_blank">Truemark</a>, we are constantly looking to improve the code quality in our projects.
 And one way to do that is through the regular code review process.
 Code review process can quickly get exhausting if team members have to spend majority of their time on maintaining best practices.